olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 And there you have it.
 In just a few minutes, you have:

 - Applied conditional text rules to common sources according to publication format.
-This content is called an e-book in the EPUB version, a document in the PDF version and something else in the HTML version.
+This content is called an e-book in the EPUB version, a document in the PDF version, and something else in the HTML version.
 - Generated, in three different formats, a 60-page documentation including some 40 diagrams.

 :::note
-- The `Makefile` is quite rough and the compilation time can easily be optimized.
+- The `Makefile` is quite rough, and the compilation time can easily be optimized.
 - We could implement a complete conditional text solution with Boolean operators and all, thanks to the Jinja templating engine.
 - Observers will notice that the HTML version of blog version 1.5 does not include a table of contents in the right-hand column.
 This is because this version does not include patch 1032292.
-I'll leave you to search in the Git history... or even create a branch and the cherry-picker!
+I'll leave you to search in the Git history or even create a branch and cherry-pick!
 :::

-The Raspberry Pi 3 is therefore an entirely credible documentation platform... provided you do without, or almost without, a graphical interface!
+The Raspberry Pi 3 is an entirely credible documentation platform, provided you do without, or almost without, a graphical interface!

 The next test will be to generate the DITA XML version of this blog.